AdobeDocs/analytics-learn.en/help/analysis-workspace/attribution-iq/using-different-attribution-iq-models-with-segments.md

 >[!VIDEO](https://video.tv.adobe.com/v/23743/?quality=12&learn=on)

 When you are doing analysis on your site, you will often use segments to focus on a specific group of visitors, visits, or hits.
 As you do this, you should now add a step of considering which attribution model works best in conjunction with the segment, metrics, and overall report.

->[!INFO]
->
-> This video is part of a course [Filtering your data with custom segmentation and dates](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2021.1.filterdata), available for free on Experience League!